Credit Union Transformation: Crush the Three “Big Rocks” to Cut Cost, Standardize, and Digitize Operations

 - Offboarding continual under-performers

-Big Rock 3: Automate Credit Union back-office, deposit, and payment operations
+Big Rock 3: Automate and Digitize Credit Union back-office, deposit, and payment operations

 Your credit union’s back office is staffed by highly-educated, and highly-paid, knowledge workers who, sadly, spend their days copying, pasting, comparing, and reconciling data between lots of different systems which don’t—can’t—talk to each other.